dlt-hub/dlt/docs/website/docs/intro.md

-`dlt` is an open source library that you include in a Python script to create a highly scalable, easy to maintain data, straightforward to deploy [pipeline](./glossary.md#pipeline). to deploy.
+`dlt` is an open source library that you include in a Python script to create a highly scalable, easy to maintain data, straightforward to deploy [pipeline](./glossary.md#pipeline).
 Once you set it up, it will then automatically turn JSON returned by any [source](./glossary.md#source) (e.g. an API) into a live dataset stored in the [destination](./glossary.md#destination) of your choice (e.g. Google BigQuery).